 Our Heritage Garden is in its early stage of development.
 The plan was conceived in 2015 to mark the 25th anniversary of our incorporation on September 19, 1990.
 As the Park is located on land rich in agricultural history, it seemed fitting to plan a garden with ornamental plants that early settlers had growing at the time.

 This new garden is adjacent and west of the Cottage Garden.
 Volunteers (and a few grandchildren) planted the first plants on August 5, 2016 with more plants and features to be added in the next few years.

 On early homesteads, rows of trees were planted and used as a windbreak and for shelter.
 Large vegetable gardens were important to provide food that could be stored or preserved for use during the months until the following summer's harvest.
 Of lesser concern were ornamental plantings near the home itself.
 However, over time, plants were brought over by settlers.
 These plants were generously shared and soon there were hardy flowering perennials and shrubs around many farm homes.
-When complete, our Heritage Garden will be a representation of flowering plants grown by our grandparents and great-grandparents.
+When complete, our Heritage Garden will be a representation of plants grown by our grandparents and great-grandparents.

 150th Celebration Garden